 There are a ton of problems with this study.
 The people questioned were volunteers, so probably more willing to talk about kink in the first place.
 The list of sexual fantasies was limited to just 55, when a quick scan of the larger porn clip sites reveals several hundred categories and sub-categories of porn available.
 If you're trying to find out what an unusual sexual fantasy is, but don't allow people to express their enthusiasm for any unusual sexual fantasies, it's debatable how useful your study is going to be.

-Still, the study is good enough to show that, as the authors suggest, "care should be taken before labelling a [sexual fantasy] as unusual, let alone deviant".
-That care hasn't been taken in the DSM-5, which happily talks about conditions like "exhibitionistic disorder", "fetishistic disorder", "sexual masochism disorder", "sexual sadism disorder", "transvestic disorder" and "voyeuristic disorder".
-BDSM is classified as an abnormal fantasy even though we're living in a post-50 Shades of Grey world.
-The DSM is still extravagantly fond of labelling things "disorders".
+Still, the study is good enough to show that, as the authors suggest, "Care should be taken before labelling a [sexual fantasy] as unusual, let alone deviant."
+That care hasn't been taken in the DSM-5, which happily talks about conditions like "exhibitionistic disorder," "fetishistic disorder," "sexual masochism disorder," "sexual sadism disorder," "transvestic disorder," and "voyeuristic disorder."
+BDSM is classified as an abnormal fantasy even though we're living in a post–50 Shades of Grey world.
+The DSM is still extravagantly fond of labeling things "disorders."

 Defending this sort of position, Medscape claims that, "The new approach to paraphilias [separating paraphilias from paraphilic disroders] demedicalizes and destigmatizes unusual sexual preferences and behaviours, provided they are not distressing or detrimental to one's self or others."
 But then, if you don't want to attach a stigma to something, why mention it in the first place?

 Besides, for several of these fetishes, you're fucked either way.
-"Transvestic disorder", according to the new DSM-5, "identifies people who are sexually aroused by dressing as the opposite sex but who experience significant distress or impairment in their lives – socially or occupationally – because of their behaviour."
+"Transvestic disorder", according to the new DSM-5, "identifies people who are sexually aroused by dressing as the opposite sex but who experience significant distress or impairment in their lives—socially or occupationally—because of their behavior."

-Given that it's basically impossible to prove why people do things, it's not hard to see how the "transvestic" diagnosis could be applied to huge swathes of trans people, and since the trans community are still stuck at the arse-end of the discrimination train, most could probably be described as "experiencing significant distress", which would classify them as having a mental disorder.
-For communities – like the trans one – that are already marginalised and have already had to listen to their preferences be categorised as unnatural, further distinctions that run along these lines are unhelpful, alienating and hurtful.
+Given that it's basically impossible to prove why people do things, it's not hard to see how the "transvestic" diagnosis could be applied to huge swathes of trans people, and since the trans community are still stuck at the ass-end of the discrimination train, most could probably be described as "experiencing significant distress," which would classify them as having a mental disorder.
+For communities—like the trans one—that are already marginalized and have already had to listen to their preferences be categorized as unnatural, further distinctions that run along these lines are unhelpful, alienating and hurtful.